Cranberry Ginger Baked Oatmeal

 - 2 cups milk (cow's milk or plant milk)

 Preheat oven to 350 degrees.
 Lightly grease an 8x8-inch baking pan with butter.

-In a large bowl, stir together the oats, dried cranberries, brown sugar, cranberries, walnuts, cinnamon, ginger, cloves, nutmeg, and baking powder.
+In a large bowl, stir together the oats, brown sugar, cranberries, walnuts, cinnamon, ginger, cloves, baking powder, and salt.